unconfused/dotfiles/README.md

 sudo apt instal stow
 ```

-My 'stow' archive will be locally in ~/.stowarchive
+My 'stow' archive will be locally in ~/.dotfiles or ~/.stowarchive